MASc Program

 Students are required to form a supervisory committee and meet with the committee annually by submitting a progress report and form to the committee members in compliance with the requirements of the Faculty of Graduate Studies.
 The progress report and form document courses taken, teaching assistant duties, knowledge dissemination through publications and presentations, and the supervisory committee’s direct feedback on the overall performance of the graduate student.
 If the performance of the student in research is deemed unsatisfactory by the supervisory committee, they may be asked to withdraw from the program immediately.

 If recommended to continue, students are obliged to conduct and conclude their research and to submit a written thesis to their supervisory committee at the end of their degree period.
 The thesis should clearly demonstrate the candidate’s ability to conduct independent research and creative activities with guidance, resulting in contributions to the body of knowledge in the area of investigation.
 The research undertaken and the thesis should be defended by the student in an oral examination session, according to the Faculty of Graduate Studies regulations.
 The examination committee members are selected and the defence is conducted based on regulations set by the Faculty of Graduate Studies.
+Acceptable thesis formats in the MASc program are monograph and manuscript-based.

 Students are required to form a supervisory committee and meet with the committee annually by submitting a progress report and form to the committee members in compliance with the requirements of the Faculty of Graduate Studies.
 The progress report and form document courses taken, teaching assistant duties, knowledge dissemination through publications and presentations, and the supervisory committee’s direct feedback on the overall performance of the graduate student.
 If the performance of the student in research is deemed unsatisfactory by the supervisory committee, they may be asked to withdraw from the program immediately.

 If recommended to continue, students are obliged to conduct and conclude their research and to submit a written thesis to their supervisory committee at the end of their degree period.
 The thesis should clearly demonstrate the candidate’s ability to conduct independent research and creative activities with guidance, resulting in contributions to the body of knowledge in the area of investigation.
 The research undertaken and the thesis should be defended by the student in an oral examination session, according to the Faculty of Graduate Studies regulations.
 The examination committee members are selected and the defence is conducted based on regulations set by the Faculty of Graduate Studies.
+Acceptable thesis formats in the MASc program are monograph and manuscript-based.